gabriel4649/JMdictDB/README.txt

    See the see section "Operation / User Management" below for more details.

-7. (Optional) In the top-level directory, run
+7. (Optional) In the python/lib, run

-	make subdirs
+        make

-   This will make sure that the support files are up- to-date.
+   This will make sure that the JEL parser files are up-to-date.
 You can generally skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changed any of the support files' dependencies.

 8. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.

    If you are running on Microsoft Windows you should first set the client encoding for Postgresql by